Amitsharma45/BookApp/Readme.md

 # Book App

-To run this project :-
+To run this project:-

-* First Fork then repositorie in your Github account then clone it.
+* First Fork then repository in your Github account then clone it.

-* Run npm i command in myapp folder to install node_modules for Front-end.
+* Run the npm i command in my app folder to install node_modules for Front-end.
-* Run npm i command in AuthServer, FavServer, and search-server folder to install node_modules for backend.
+* Run the npm i command in AuthServer, FavServer, and search-server folder to install node_modules for the backend.
-* After that start node server for Front-end and also start node server for all 3 backend service.
+* After that start the node server for Front-end and also start the node server for all 3 backend services.

 * Front-end is running on [localhost:3000](http://localhost:3000/)